Tobenna-Etiaba/osTicket-Setup/README.md

 <img width="494" alt="Screenshot 2025-02-03 at 21 25 10" src="https://github.com/user-attachments/assets/b863f47a-369e-4130-a3f0-2f323344b09a" />

-- I proceeded to go to the c drive section of the VM and create a new folder called PHP and from there, I went back into the osTicket setup folder and extracted the PHP zip file into the PHP folder.
+- I proceeded to go to the c:\ drive section of the VM and create a new folder called PHP and from there, I went back into the osTicket setup folder and extracted the PHP zip file into the PHP folder.
 <img width="659" alt="Screenshot 2025-02-03 at 21 25 48" src="https://github.com/user-attachments/assets/e8120653-0ebd-4ae6-a491-a2820d627abd" />

 <img width="576" alt="Screenshot 2025-02-04 at 03 21 50" src="https://github.com/user-attachments/assets/b19a76b3-6999-4c65-b89e-7664d141ffd8" />